single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 ## Utility modules (styleguide, API, etc)

-A "utility module" is an in-browser javascript module that is not a single-spa application or parcel.
+A "utility module" is an in-browser JavaScript module that is not a single-spa application or parcel.
 In other words, it's only purpose is to export functionality for other microfrontends to import.

 Common examples of utility modules include styleguides, authentication helpers, and API helpers.
 These modules do not need to be registered with single-spa, but are important for maintaining consistency between several single-spa applications and parcels.